Logo Voyage

 You can check the original Wikivoyage article Here

 Jena is a city in the central German state of Thuringia (Thüringen).
+With a population of 107,000,it is the state's second-largest city.
 It is a centre of science and technology with a reputable university, several research institutes and high-tech plants, especially focusing on precision mechanics and optical industries.
 About a fourth of the population are students.

 Understand